TitiSkywalker/Graphics/README.md

 ```

 The **.scene** file contains information about the scene, such as position and color of lights and objects.
 The **.obj** file contains a 3D model.
 It can be downloaded from online mesh libraries.
-You can find a good source in [Acknowledgements](#Acknowledgements).
+You can find a good online website in [Acknowledgements](#Acknowledgements).
 The format of texture files in "texture/" need to be **.bmp** encoded in RBG values.
 I have provided [a piece of Python code](texture/converter.py) to convert any image into the correct format.
 The program will read in the **.scene** file, parse meshes and textures, then store the result in "output/" as a **.bmp** file.